How long will I stay in the Global Pathways Program?

 You can pay your bill online by credit card by scrolling to the bottom of the page and selecting Pay Your Tuition and Fees Online.

-Otherwise, you can pay in person to the Office of Student Assistance on the 1st floor (OSA).
+Otherwise, you can pay in person to the Office of the Registrar on the 1st floor.

 I already paid my tuition but my bill says I still owe money!
 Why?

 The 2nd page of your bill (viewed online through Pace Portal) has details of your charges.
 Please note that your tuition will be only one of multiple charges (see example below).
 If you already paid tuition but did not pay the other charges on your account, you will still owe fees to Pace.
-You should pay all remaining fees either online by credit card or in person to OSA on the 1st floor.
+You should pay all remaining fees either online by credit card or in person to the Office of the Registrar on the 1st floor.

 Please note: Different students have different charges depending on their level of study (graduate vs. undergraduate), program fees, dormitory, etc.—so you should not expect your bill to exactly match those of your friends!